Minds Matter is preparing students for a brighter future

 Minds Matter’s goals are to increase academic performance, improve leadership skills, and obtain college financial aid/scholarships for disadvantaged Denver Public School high school students so they can attend a four-year university.

-We provide a rigorous academic program for bright, motivated high school families from low income families earning less than $25,000 per year.
+We provide a rigorous academic program for bright, motivated high school students from low income families -- the average Minds Matter family earns less than $25,000 per year.

 How We Do It